Resignation Acceptance Letter and Email Examples for Employers

 Reviewed by Michael T., Business Communications Consultant

-This version is careful because immediate resignation can affect handover, pay and access.
-It accepts the resignation but keeps HR review visible.
+This version is careful because an immediate resignation can affect handover, pay and access.
+It accepts the resignation while keeping the need for HR review clear.

 Resignation Acceptance Letter With Handover Instructions

-A practical resignation acceptance letter with handover instructions for roles where projects, clients or access must be transferred.
+A practical resignation acceptance letter with handover instructions for roles where projects, client accounts or system access must be transferred.

 Dear [Employee Name],

-We acknowledge receipt of your resignation letter dated [Date] and confirm that your resignation from the position of [Job Title] has been accepted.
+We acknowledge receipt of your resignation letter dated [Date] and confirm that your resignation from your position as [Job Title] has been accepted.

 Your final working day is confirmed as [Final Working Day].
 During your notice period, please work with [Manager Name] to complete the handover of [projects / client files / accounts / equipment / passwords through approved process / operational tasks].